danielgindi/MailQueueNet/README.md

 ================

-This is a .NET service that queues .NET's MailMessage objects to go out in the background, so you can prevent blockingg your app when sending those out.
+This is a .NET service that queues .NET's MailMessage objects to go out in the background, so you can prevent blocking your app when sending those out.

 ## Installation:
 * Copy the files from dg.MailQueue.net/Release folder, to where you want your service to be.